Getting Started

 Your first scan

-Section titled “Your first scan”Scan an LLM endpoint
+Section titled “Your first scan”Scan an LLM API

-Section titled “Scan an LLM endpoint”npx pwnkit-cli scan --target https://your-app.com/api/chatThis discovers the attack surface, launches targeted attacks (prompt injection, jailbreaks, data exfiltration), verifies every finding, and generates a report — typically in under 5 minutes.
+Section titled “Scan an LLM API”pwnkit scan --target https://your-app.com/api/chatThis discovers the attack surface, launches targeted attacks (prompt injection, jailbreaks, data exfiltration), verifies every finding, and generates a report — typically in under 5 minutes.

 Scan a web application

-Section titled “Scan a web application”npx pwnkit-cli scan --target https://your-app.com --mode webRuns autonomous pentesting against a web application — probing for CORS misconfigurations, exposed files, SSRF, XSS, and other traditional web vulnerabilities.
+Section titled “Scan a web application”pwnkit scan --target https://your-app.com --mode webRuns autonomous pentesting against a web application using a shell-first approach.
+The agent gets bash as its primary tool and uses curl, python3, bash pipelines, and standard pentesting utilities to probe for CORS misconfigurations, exposed files, SSRF, XSS, SQL injection, SSTI, and other traditional web vulnerabilities.
+See Architecture for why shell-first beats structured tools.

-Section titled “Audit an npm package”npx pwnkit-cli audit lodashInstalls the package in a sandbox, runs static analysis (semgrep), and performs an AI-powered code review.
+Section titled “Audit a package ecosystem target”pwnkit audit lodashpwnkit audit requests --ecosystem pypipwnkit audit serde --ecosystem cargopwnkit audit alpine:3.20 --ecosystem ociInstalls the target in a sandbox, runs ecosystem-specific prep plus static analysis, and performs an AI-powered code review.

 Review a codebase

-Section titled “Review a codebase”# Local directorynpx pwnkit-cli review ./my-app
+Section titled “Review a codebase”# Local directorypwnkit review ./my-app

 Section titled “Auto-detect”You can skip the subcommand entirely. pwnkit figures out what to do:

-pwnkit-cli express # audits npm packagepwnkit-cli ./my-repo # reviews source codepwnkit-cli https://github.com/user/repo # clones and reviewspwnkit-cli https://example.com/api/chat # scans LLM endpointpwnkit-cli https://example.com --mode web # pentests web appScan depth
+pwnkit-cli express # audits npm packagepwnkit-cli ./my-repo # reviews source codepwnkit-cli https://github.com/user/repo # clones and reviewspwnkit-cli https://example.com/api/chat # scans LLM APIpwnkit-cli https://example.com --mode web # pentests web appScan depth

 Section titled “Scan depth”Control how thorough the scan is: